Butyl Liquid Rubber Competition

 Liquid Elastomeric coatings were developed to repair leaks and extend the service life of existing roofs.
 These products will be one of four generic types for ambient cure:

-Nearly all of the liquid coatings could be used on sloped roofs as long as they were compatible with the substrate.
+Nearly all of the liquid coatings can be used on sloped roofs as long as they are compatible with the substrate.
 Flat roofs have an additional requirement – the coating must be able to withstand ponding water.
 Figure 1 shows the relative water vapor transmission of several polymer types.

 |Asphalt Cutback||Low cost||Poor durablity, brittle when cold|